Clayton Stanley

-Clayton Iona "Clay" Stanley (born January 20, 1978) is an American volleyball player, a member of United States men's national volleyball team, a participant of the Olympic Games (Athens 2004, Beijing 2008, London 2012), Olympic Champion 2008, NORCECA Champion 2005, multimedalist of the World League.
+Clayton Iona "Clay" Stanley (born January 20, 1978) is an American former volleyball player, who was a member of United States men's national volleyball team, a participant of the Olympic Games (Athens 2004, Beijing 2008, London 2012), Olympic Champion 2008, NORCECA Champion 2005, and multimedalist of the World League.

-In October 2021, he will be inducted into the International Volleyball Hall of Fame, along with Logan Tom and Todd Rogers.
+In October 2021, he was inducted into the International Volleyball Hall of Fame, along with Logan Tom and Todd Rogers.

 Personal life

 Stanley was born in Honolulu, Hawaii, to Jon Stanley and Sandra Haine.
 He has three brothers (Reese Haine, Wil Stanley and Jon Stanley), and two sisters (Taeya Stanley and Natasha Haine).
 His parents and grandfather Tom Haine were volleyball players.
 His mother and grandfather represented Canada, father Jon represented United States.
 Stanley's father played on 1968 Olympic Games and is a member of the Volleyball Hall of Fame.
 Stanley's step-grandfather, Tom Haine, was also on the 1968 men's Olympic volleyball team.
 His mother, Sandra Haine, played professionally for the Denver Comets as well as for Canada's national team.
-With Stanley's first Olympic appearance in Athens, Greece, he and his father became the first father-son Olympians in USA volleyball history.
+With Stanley's first Olympic appearance in Athens, Greece, he and his father became the first father-son Olympians in U.S. volleyball history.

-In July 2013 he married Kristin (née Jackson).
-In March 2014 they announced that they are expecting their first child.
+In July 2013, he married Kristin (née Jackson).
+In March 2014, they announced that they were expecting their first child.

 College

 Stanley is a graduate of Kaiser High School in Honolulu and did not play volleyball in high school, as the school did not have a boys' team at the time.

 Stanley attended the University of Hawaiʻi, where he majored in Spanish.
 Stanley was a freshman in 1997, but redshirted his sophomore year.
 He decided to forgo his 2000 senior redshirt year to play professionally.

 In 1999, Stanley broke Hawaiʻi's single-match kill record with 50 kills against UCLA.
 In 2000, he was Third-Team All-Mountain Pacific Sports Federation and ranked in the Top 15 of the nation with a 5.53 kill average.
 He led the MPSF in aces and tied team record with 54.
 He finished his career 10th on all-time kill list at Hawaii.

+In 2008, Stanley was inducted into the University of Hawaii Sports Circle of Honor.